 Why You'll Love this Recipe

-- It's juicy and flavorful.
+- Juicy and flavorful.
 The pork chops are marinated in a simple but delicious marinade.

 - One pan meal.
 Everything cooks on one pan and you only have one pan to clean!